Iwa Moto: Personal life

 Moto is the eldest of the three siblings.
-Her father, the late Hiroaki Iwamoto (岩本 宏明) was a Japanese immigrant to the Philippines while her mother is Filipino.
+Her father, Hiroaki Iwamoto (岩本 宏明) was a Japanese immigrant to the Philippines while her mother is Filipino.

-Since 2012, Moto is in a relationship with Panfilo "Pampi" Lacson Jr., son of former Senator Panfilo Lacson, with whom she has a daughter, Hiromi "Eve", born on September 23, 2013.
+Since 2012, Moto is in a relationship with Panfilo "Pampi" Lacson Jr., son of Senator Panfilo Lacson, with whom she has a daughter, Hiromi "Eve", born on September 23, 2013.
 She gave birth to a son, Caleb Jiro, on January 21, 2021.
 She is a stepmother to Pampi's son, Panfilo "Thirdy" Lacson III, child with Jodi Sta.
 Maria, born in 2005.

 In 2009, Moto married martial arts fighter, Mickey Ablan, but the couple separated in 2011 when Mickey had a new partner, Janna Dominguez.
-On October 8, 2023, she mourned, since Yzabel, Ablan's 20-year-old daughter, her "little butterfly" whom she had taken care of, died due to heart failure and lung infection.

-In 2024, the partners celebrated their 12th anniversary on Wednesday, April 17.
+In 2026, Moto and Lacson were engaged.